 6. Test the Beta Version

-Beta testing is an essential part of developing your healthcare website and helps you receive valuable feedback from users.
+Beta testing is an essential part of developing your healthcare SaaS product and helps you receive valuable feedback from users.
 In addition, it enables you to determine what your SaaS is missing and improve your software.

 Finding beta testers can be challenging and time-consuming.
 To save time and energy, follow these steps: